wkgcass/vproxy/doc/extended-app.md

 ## Available apps

+### Deploy=Simple

+The vproxy simple loadbalancer.
+You can start a fully functional loadbalancer in one shell command.

+See [how-to-use](https://github.com/wkgcass/vproxy/blob/master/doc/how-to-use.md) for more info.

 ### Deploy=WebSocksProxyServer

 A proxy server that can proxy raw tcp flow even when it's behind a websocket gateway.